-I met an interesting new customer last week: Texo Drone, they have the capability to scan large structures, such as power stations, oil rigs, wind turbines etc., to sub-millimetre precision, both inside and outside the structures.
+Last week, we met with new Virtalis customer: Texo Drone.
+Text Drone have the capability to scan large structures, such as power stations, oil rigs, wind turbines etc., to sub-millimetre precision, both inside and outside the structures.

 Once they have all this data refined, they can give the customer an accurate 3D model of what is actually there (not necessarily what was drawn originally) and then let the customer walk through and interact with that life-size model in VR.